BeejLuig/BeejLuig.github.io/_posts/2017-06-03-become_a_wizard_with_google_apps_script.markdown

 We are going to set up two time-driven triggers.
 For `addToDo`, lets set up a trigger every minute.
 That way, our spreadsheet will update within one minute of sending an email with a new to-do.
 For `setDailyTodo`, set a day timer from "Midnight to 1am" or whenever you want that calendar event to be created.
 Your settings should look like this:

 ![Trigger settings](http://bjcantlupe.com/img/apps-script-trigger-settings.png)

+> **Quick Tip**: Google Apps Script has limits on the number of operations it can do each day.
+You can check out a list of limits [here](https://docs.google.com/macros/dashboard).
+If you time-driven triggers for sheets elsewhere, you may want to consider setting up triggers for every 10-15 minutes instead of one minute, or delete unnecessary scripts.

 Save your changes, and that should be it!
 Try emailing yourself another to-do.
 Your sheet should be updated within a minute, and you'll have a new calendar event with all of your to-dos in the description tomorrow!